 7. EFITMENT E005

 Small Range Of Motion

-The flywheel on the E005 is belt driven, ensuring a smooth, noise-free and maintenance free exercise.
-The hand pulse sensors located on the stationary bars monitor and help you maintain a steady target heart rate, which is what people who want an invigorating cardio experience and fat burning exactly need.
-There are 8 levels of magnetic resistance which can be easily reached and changed, you can adapt the level of resistance as you exercise, and after you feel like you reached your goal and are ready to advance to more difficult programs.
+The flywheel on the E005 is belt driven, ensuring a smooth, noise-free, and maintenance free exercise.
+The hand pulse sensors located on the stationary bars monitor and help you maintain a steady target heart rate, which is what people who want a refreshing cardio experience and fat burning exactly need.
+There are 8 levels of magnetic resistance which can be easily reached and changed, you can adapt the level of resistance as you exercise, and after you feel like you reached your goal and are ready to advance to more complicated programs.

-The LCD monitor informs you of the time, speed, distance, the amount of calories burned, your pulse rate and full scan.
-The platforms are oversized, textured and slip-resistant, giving you stable ground as you burn the fat.
-The center handle bars are comfy and act as extra safety, giving you stability and balance.
+The LCD monitor informs you of the time, speed, distance, the number of calories burned, your pulse rate, and full scan.
+The platforms are oversized, textured, and slip-resistant, giving you stable ground as you burn the fat.
+The center handlebars are comfy and act as extra safety, giving you stability and balance.
 The E005 has transportation wheels allowing you to move and store away your equipment easily and quickly.
 The maximum user weight is 220 lbs.